tytydraco/yessleep/out/Graywater_Part_1.md

 We exited the parking garage, and found a directory sitting right at the edge of the block we were on.
 It showed the full layout of downtown Graywater, showcasing all of the local shops and bars.
 Just two blocks south, there was a bar called Patty’s.

 “Bingo!
-If anyone’s seen Luke it’s a bartender.”
-Ryan suggested.
+If anyone’s seen Luke it’s a bartender.
+Let’s get him and get the fuck out of here.”
+Ryan suggested with a heaviness in his voice.

 “Anyone ever tell you you’re really smart?”
+Flattery was the only weapon I had to keep him here as long as possible.

 “I could stand to hear it a few more times.”
 He snarked.